Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 About natural phenomena;

-About the world around.
+About the world around us.

 Novelty (innovativeness) of the presented pedagogical experience.

-Innovation is based on the following principles:
+Innovation activity is based on the following principles:

 The planned work is aimed at turning the child from a passive observer into an active participant in the educational process.
 This was facilitated by methods and techniques that varied depending on the goals and objectives of the project.

-Manufacturability of the presented pedagogical experience.
+The technological effectiveness of the presented pedagogical experience.

 Research classes are conducted according to the structure:

-4. Refinement of the research plan.
+4. Clarification of the research plan.

 6. Distribution of children into groups.